-All students must have a valid passport to travel outside of the United States.
-If you have not yet applied for your passport, visit https://www.usps.com/shop/apply-for-a-passport.htm for information on how to apply.
+All students must have a valid visa to travel outside of the United States.
+If you have not yet applied for your visa, visit The United States Postal Service website for information on how to apply.

 Students are required to procure the proper visa (if applicable) for studying in the United Kingdom.
 For U.S. citizens, students are allowed to live and study in the U.K. up to 180 days without procuring a visa as the US and the UK operate a visa waiver program.
 Visa-Nationals will need to apply in advance for a student visa before entering the UK.
 To see if you require a visa please visit: https://www.gov.uk/check-uk-visa There are three visa routes depending on the length of stay and your nationality:

 - Student Visitor Route (visa for entry not required)